Is the D2C Business Model Right for You? Pros, Cons, and Real-World Examples

 This enables D2C brands to interact, relate and empathise with their target audience, creating more profound levels of engagement and connection that keep customers coming back for more.

-The cons of the D2C business model.
+What are the disadvantages of the D2C business model?

 Despite the many benefits of the D2C model, it is not without its cons:

-1. Increased competition.
+1. Increased competition

 The D2C landscape has changed quite a bit in the last decade, with more and more companies leveraging the strategy to compete for the same customers.
 Not too long ago, there were a handful of startups selling glasses, makeup and a few consumer packaged goods, today it’s corporations like Comcast, Verizon and Amazon making their entrance into the arena.

-2. Increased liability.
+2. Increased liability

 Going D2C gives brands complete control over their operations, but that also comes with increased liability for things usually shared with third parties (e.g. shipping, sensitive customer and financial data, cybersecurity breaches).

-3. Complex supply chains.
+3. Complex supply chains

 Having complete control over the entire business process definitely has its perks, but it makes everyday operations a lot more complex.
 You’ll be juggling a lot more aspects of your business (e.g. orders, shipments, transport, payments, returns, customer care), increasing not only your responsibilities but your points of vulnerability.

-Is D2C right for you?
+Is the D2C business model right for your business?

 For corporations that already have an established customer base and proven offerings, making a D2C pivot is a great way to innovate, cater to new customers and expand beyond their core offerings.
 Companies like Mattress Firm, John Hancock and Warner Media are already leveraging some of their “unfair advantages” with their own D2C ventures to future proof their businesses and protect themselves from disrupters.